MisterTomLG/ChatApp/README.md

 # ChatApp

-This is a responsive Chat App written with React and working with socket.io to get real time chat between 2 different people.
+This is a responsive MERN Chat App written with React and working with socket.io to get real time chat between 2 different people.
 Login, see your friends that are online or offline and chat with them in real time.

 ## Tech Stack